microsoft/HoloJS/README.md

 HoloJS is a framework for creating holographic applications using JavaScript and WebGL.

-HoloJS is a C++ library that uses Chakra to run JavaScript code, together with ANGLE to handle OpenGL ES graphics calls.
-When running on a Microsoft HoloLens, HoloJS does support holographic rendering.
+HoloJS is a C++ library that hosts Chakra to run JavaScript code, and also hosts ANGLE to handle OpenGL ES graphics calls.
+OpenGL ES calls are translated from WebGL calls by the JavaScript app.
+When running on a Microsoft HoloLens, HoloJS supports holographic rendering.

 ## Code sample

 A sample project is included for a 360-degree photo viewer.
+The sample takes a few moments to load the image and there is no loading indicator.

 ## Additional remarks